StatProofBook/StatProofBook.github.io/D/bf.md

 \frac{p(m_1 \mid y)}{p(m_2 \mid y)} = \frac{p(m_1)}{p(m_2)} \cdot \text{BF}_{12}.
 $$

-In other words, the Bayes factor can be viewed as the factor by which the prior model odds are updated (after observing data $y$) to posterior model odds (see also [Bayes' rule](/P/bayes-rule)).
+In other words, the Bayes factor can be viewed as the factor by which the prior model odds are updated (after observing data $y$) to posterior model odds – which is also expressed by [Bayes' rule](/P/bayes-rule).